Icinga/icinga2/doc/03-monitoring-basics.md

 ### Command Runtime Macros <a id="command-runtime-macros"></a>

-The following custom attributes are available in all commands:
+The following custom variables are available in all commands:

   Name                   | Description
   -----------------------|--------------